idris-lang/Idris2/docs/source/tutorial/starting.rst

 details later.
 You can compile the program to an executable by entering ``idris2 hello.idr -o hello`` at the shell prompt.
-This will, by default, create an executable called ``hello``, which invokes a generated and compiled Chez Schem program, in the destination directory ``build/exec`` which you can run:
+This will, by default, create an executable called ``hello``, which invokes a generated and compiled Chez Scheme program, in the destination directory ``build/exec`` which you can run:

 ::